California Veteran Disability Appeals Lawyers

 California veterans should not take a denial from the VA as the final word on whether they are eligible for disability benefits without consulting a VA-accredited veterans disability appeals attorney first.
 Additionally, you can appeal VA decisions that factor into your disability benefits, such as your disability rating.

 California veterans appealing a VA denial under the Legacy appeals system and those filing under the Appeal Reform have different options available to them.
-After receiving a denial from the VA, Legacy candidates have a year to submit a Notice of Disagreement (NOD) to indicate that you intend to file an appeal to the VA’s decision.
+After receiving a VA denial, Legacy candidates have a year to submit a Notice of Disagreement (NOD) to indicate that you intend to file an appeal to the VA’s decision.

-A California veterans disability appeals lawyer can help you decipher the VA’s reasoning for rejecting your claim, select the best path for appeal, prepare to appeal the VA’s decision, and craft a strong case for securing the disability benefits you deserve.
+California veterans disability appeals lawyers can help decipher the VA’s reasoning for rejection and then select the best appeal path.
+Additionally, they can help you prepare to appeal the VA’s decision.
+Then, you can collaborate to craft a strong case for securing the disability benefits you deserve.

 Our Team Is Eager To Hear About Your Case!